Draeken/Kewly/README.md

 user can tap product to toggle selection.
 Then, user can add selection to "pin cocktails" or "add to shopping list".

 ## Search
-Allow search of family product, eg: fruit juice, alcohol, frappé, Le Fruit.
-Combine chips to compute a score for each product, order by most revelant (use the quantity of each product to compute score).
+Allow search of family product, eg: fruit juice, alcohol, frappé, Le Fruit. (these family are ingredient's tags) Combine chips to compute a score for each product, order by most revelant (use the quantity of each product to compute score).
 Apply OR operator to all chips.

 list chip by most frequently used.
-Each recipe had tag, that generate two chip : with / without.
+Each ingredient had tag, that generate two chip : with / without.
 Chip list is filtered by user search

 ## Shopping List